 The Company operates in three business segments: Tempur North America, Tempur International and Sealy.
 As a result of the Sealy Acquisition, the Company now has a new reportable business segment which represents Sealy's results of operations.
 These reportable segments are strategic business units that are managed separately based on the fundamental differences in their operations.
 The Tempur North America segment consists of the two U.S. manufacturing facilities and the Tempur North America distribution subsidiaries.
 The Tempur International segment consists of the manufacturing facility in Denmark, whose customers include all of the distribution subsidiaries and third party distributors outside the Tempur North America segment.
 The Sealy segment consists of manufacturing and distribution subsidiaries related to Sealy.
 The Company evaluates segment performance based on net sales and operating income.
 Certain corporate operating expenses included in the Tempur North America segment for the year ended December 31, 2013, 2012 and 2011 were \$83.0 million, \$58.0 million and \$55.8 million, respectively.
-There were no material allocations of corporate operating expenses to the Tempur International and Sealy segment assets include investments in subsidiaries which are appropriately eliminated in the Company's accompanying Condensed Consolidated Financial Statements.
+There were no material allocations of corporate operating expenses to the Tempur International or Sealy segments year ended December 31, 2013, 2012 and 2011.
+The Company's Tempur North America, Tempur International and Sealy segment assets include investments in subsidiaries which are appropriately eliminated in the Company's accompanying Condensed Consolidated Financial Statements.
 The remaining inter-segment eliminations are comprised of intercompany accounts receivable.
 The effect of the elimination of the investments in subsidiaries is included in the inter-segment eliminations as shown below.